VilleKylmamaa/DigitalFabrication-MemoryGame-SpeedGame/README.md

 ### Monday 15/03:

-The course starts and the group is formed, members being Ville Kylmämaa, Lasse Rapo, Tommy Meriläinen, Johannes Lampela.
+The course starts and the group is formed.
+The members are Ville Kylmämaa, Lasse Rapo, Tommy Meriläinen and Johannes Lampela.
 Ville got the basic idea of a speed game based on the old Finnish game show “Speden Spelit”.

 ### Thursday 18/03: